Residency Program Leave Policy

 Maternity/Paternity leave time can be used from the allotted leave allowances with the above-mentioned parameters regarding paid leave, unpaid leave, and extensions of training.
 If additional time is needed, the resident is encouraged to seek guidance from program leadership as well as the GME office.

-Education Leave does not count towards time away from program or PTO leave balances per ABIM leave policies.
+Educational leave does not count towards time away from program or PTO leave balances per ABIM leave policies.
 Educational days cannot be carried over from year to year.
 If resident exhausts educational days or exceeds the allotted educational days, excess leave must be taken from Resident’s PTO balance.
 Educational days are highly encouraged to be taken on elective/non-essential rotations.
-All Educational days requested during non-elective/essential rotations will be reviewed by program leadership on a case-by-case basis before approval is granted.
+All educational days requested during non-elective/essential rotations will be reviewed by program leadership on a case-by-case basis before approval is granted.
 Rotation coverage should be found by the requesting resident with a documented plan for coverage on the electronic leave form.

-Residents will be allowed to use Educational days for the following (30 days minimum notice required):
+Residents may use educational days for the following (30 days notice required):

 a.
 Essential examinations, such as Step III of the USMLE/COMLEX (test dates only)